hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/232__V_Subrahmanian.md

 > Namaste Chandramouliji,
 >
-> ​Thanks for great quotations from Anubhutiprakasha.
+> Thanks for great quotations from Anubhutiprakasha.
 >
-> ​​
+>
 > On Tue, Jul 18, 2017 at 1:46 PM, H S Chandramouli via Advaita-l <
 > advaita-l at lists.advaita-vedanta.org> wrote:
 >